 When you’re choosing the rewards program you’ll use, be sure to pay attention to the little extras.
-For instance, when you book at 4-night stay with any SPG hotel using rewards points or cash, you can get a fifth night for free.
+For instance, when you book a 4-night stay with any SPG hotel using rewards points or cash, you can get the fifth night for free.
 Some other hotel chains offer this free night option, as well.
 So whether or not you’re paying for all of your vacation nights in points, you can extend your vacation without paying any more.

 7. Use Booking Site Points

 If your goal is always to get the cheapest hotel stay rather than to remain brand-loyal, book consistently through a site like Expedia.
 These travel booking sites have their own rewards programs, too.
 You can use points earned through your favorite booking site to get free hotel nights and other travel credits.

 Of course, you’ll want to weigh this with the potential benefits of being a loyal customer for a single hotel chain.
 Look into the different programs, figure out where you want to travel, and then decide if you’re better off using an aggregated booking site and its rewards program or sticking with one chain that you really love.

 Most hotel chains give their employees discounts on hotel stays within their chain.
 If you’re looking for a side gig, you might see if local hotels have part-time jobs that come with some perks like these.
 It’s not for everyone, but if you really love to travel, your side gig could both fund your travel and give you discounts on places to stay when you do it.